 How to stay anonymous

-Bitcoiners can prevent people from getting the further information needed to identify bitcoiners by using good bitcoin privacy practices like:
+Bitcoiners can prevent people from getting the further information needed to identify them by using good bitcoin privacy practices like:

 - Use a crypto accepting VPN.

 - Use bitcoin services that allow you to stay anonymous.
 For example there are many end-to-end crypto sportsbooks that do not request any personal information.

 - Use a bitcoin wallet on your own computer, rather than a web wallet.